Transitional Year Residency Program

 We welcome your interest in our residency program and are excited to share with you what we believe is an excellent opportunity to participate in a year of clinical-based training and the development of fundamental skills in inpatient and ambulatory care.

-The Transitional Year Residency Program is an integrated program of the UND School of Medicine and Health Sciences, conducted almost exclusively at Sanford Health in Fargo, N.D.
+The Transitional Year Residency Program is an integrated program of the UND School of Medicine & Health Sciences, conducted almost exclusively at Sanford Health in Fargo, N.D.

 In addition to Sanford, we are affiliated with the Fargo Veteran’s Administration Health Care System, which has a long-standing history of dedication to medical education as well as patient care.
 Educational activities at the VA Hospital complement those at Sanford by providing perspectives in quality management of chronic diseases unique to the veteran population.